DiegelD/CarND-PID-Controller/README.md

 ## Project Basics

-The goal of this project is to implement in C++ a PID controller to control the steering angle for driving a car around a virtual track using the [Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases), as well as tuning each PID gain in order to calculate a steering angle that keeps the car on the track.
+The goal of this project is to implement in C++ a PID controller to control the steering angle for driving a car around a virtual track using the [Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases), and in addition tuning each PID gain in order to calculate a steering angle that keeps the car on the track.

-The simulator provides cross-track error (CTE), that is displaying the error between the desired and the current path, via websocket.
+The simulator provides the cross-track error (CTE), which expresses the error between the desired and the current path.
 The PID (proportional-integral-differential) controller takes this error as input and controls the steering commands to drive the car around the simulator track.

 **Project Steps**
 - 1) Implement a PID Controller for steering the car